Construction Rating: | starstarstarstarstar_border |

 Recovery:

 Sandman's wife hand sews t' nylon chutes in his kits.
-Avast!
 This kit came with a beautiful yellow and purple X-form chute

-quickly, matey, me bucko, thar be no damage at all.
+quickly, thar was no damage at all.

 Flight Rating: 5 out o' 5